 Covid shutdown and operational changes: Pacific Theatres and Disney remained partners in the operation until Covid restrictions forced the closure of the theatre in March 2020.
 Pacific then exited the partnership.
 Ed Collins, the general manager of the theatre for 36 years, retired in 2020.

-The building had been owned by CUNA Mutual Group, an insurance company.
-Dr. Patrick Soon-Shiong, owner of the L.A.
-Times as well as other businesses and properties, purchased it in November 2008.
+By this time the building was owned by CUNA Mutual Group, an insurance company.
+They had purchased it from Tom Harnsberger and Nick Olaets.
+In November 2008 it was sold to Dr. Patrick Soon-Shiong, owner of the L.A.
+Times as well as other businesses and properties.
 Disney is presently the sole tenant.
 In addition to the theatre, they operate the Disney store east of the theatre entrance, a partnership with Ghirardelli.
 All of the office space on the upper floors is either occupied by Disney or sub-leased to the Jimmy Kimmel show.

 Current status: The theatre generally plays first run Disney product, frequently with added stage shows and exhibits related to the film.
 The current general manager is James M. Wood.